acteng/inspectorate_tools/manuals/cross-section.md

     assessed over multiple Excel tool copies.
 - Notes is a space for the user to add any other relevant notes on the scheme.

-3.3 There are additional spaces below the first table where you must give the network context by providing co-ordinates for the start and end of the route being assessed, along with a map showing the route in its wider context.
-You must include the locations of each cross-section taken along it on this map, and label them with the reference number corresponding to their entry in the Cross-Section Check ta b (#1,
-#2, #3 etc.), so they can easily be identified.
-There is more information on where to
-take cross-sections in the Cross-Section Check part of this user manual.
+3.3 After filling the above details, you should sketch the route on a  map.
+At the bottom of this summary section there is a map and a link to our [Scheme Sketcher](https://acteng.github.io/atip/?style=streets#6.06/53.021/-1.825).
+You can use  our scheme sketcher to sketch your route, then download the file and upload it into the cross-section tool.
+This sketch will be used later in the process when considering pinch points along the route.

 -
 ```